NeroReflex/Gishiki/README.md

 ## Installation
 You just checkout (or decompress a snapshot) from the github repository in your apache root directory and it just run out of the box.

-To have a step-by-step mini tutorial read the INSTALL.md file on this repository!
+To have a step-by-step mini tutorial read the Documentation/docs/installation.md file on this repository or the documentation section of the documentation!

 ## License